 More than an hour passed before a University of Maryland football trainer called 911 after McNair, 19, on May 29 first showed symptoms of heatstroke, said the report, which was issued in September.
 The athlete died on June 13.

 Dr. Rod Walters, who submitted the medical report, said he did not make a determination as to whether McNair’s death was an accident or due to negligence.

 McNair’s father, Marty, had called for Durkin’s dismissal and told ESPN he was grateful to Loh for choosing to fire the coach.

 “It’s a step in the right direction to try to put some closure to this,” he told ESPN.
 “I know we still have a long way to go, but at least knowing that, I’m confident and comfortable with Dr. Loh making the decision, and he stands behind his decision.”

-The university recently received the second report, which concentrated on the football program as a whole.
+The university recently received another report, which concentrated on the football program as a whole.

-It found the Maryland football team did not have a "toxic culture" but "did have a culture where problems festered because too many players feared speaking out."
-It also said Durkin and leadership in the athletics department failed to supervise Court, the strength coach, properly.
+It found the Maryland football team did not have a “toxic culture,” but “did have a culture where problems festered because too many players feared speaking out.”
+It also said Durkin and leadership in the athletics department failed to properly supervise Court, the strength coach.

 The school announced Durkin and Athletic Director Damon Evans would keep their jobs.